yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/33-redux-middleware/LAB.md

 * `src/main.js`
 * `src/style`
 * `src/style/main.scss`

-## Requirements
 #### Feature Tasks
-* complete all remaining lab 26 and 27 feature tasks
+* complete all remaining lab-31 and 32 feature tasks
 * add a reporter middleware to your application's redux store
 * add validation to your redux reducers